Schedule a Call to Learn More

 What is Horizontal Drilling, and Why is it Used?

-The most commonly drilled wells for oil and natural gas are vertical.
+The most commonly drilled wells for Oil and Gas are vertical drilling wells.
 However, drilling at another angle, horizontally, enables drilling contractors to reach desired reservoirs that would be unattainable with strictly a vertical drilling method.

 The costs associated with horizontal drilling are higher than vertical drilling.
-However, in comparison to vertical drilling, horizontal drilling produces anywhere from 2.5 to 7 times more oil since the pay zone is longer.
+However, in comparison to vertical drilling, Oil and Gas drilling produces anywhere from 2.5 to 7 times more oil since the pay zone is longer.
 This provides a much-improved potential return on investment for the drilling project.

 The use of horizontal drilling offers a multitude of benefits, such as: